aphp/edsnlp/docs/pipes/core/contextual-matcher.md

 ## The configuration file

-The whole ContextualMatcher pipeline is basically defined as a list of **pattern dictionaries**.
+The whole ContextualMatcher pipeline component is basically defined as a list of **pattern dictionaries**.
 Let us see step by step how to build such a list using the example stated just above.

 ### a.
 Finding mentions of cancer